WindhoverLabs/juicer/README.md

 ## Notes On #define Macros <a name="notes_on_macros"></a>
-During testing we found that we the following pattern causes the macro being defined to disappear from the DWARF section:
+During testing we found that when the following pattern causes the macro being defined to disappear from the DWARF section:
 ```C
 #define CFE_MISSION_ES_PERF_MAX_IDS 128
 #define CFE_MISSION_ES_PERF_MAX_IDS 160